-The Just Eat share price has fallen 15.1% in the last 2 1/2 weeks as concerns mount about their ability to grow revenues.
+The Just Eat share price has fallen 15.1% in the last two and a half weeks as concerns mount about their ability to grow revenues.
 This comes after the 26 July release of what on the face of it was an upbeat Half Yearly report.
-We break down the numbers to look at what may have caused such a big sell off, highlight some of the concerns for Just Eat moving forward and look at why Restaurants are looking to decrease their reliance on Just Eats platform.
+We break down the numbers to look at what may have caused such a big sell-off, highlight some of the concerns for Just Eat moving forward and look at why Restaurants are looking to decrease their reliance on Just Eats platform.

 Just Eat announced the following metrics for the half year: